TimKrause2/twk-ladspa-plugins/README.md

 ## Compilation

-In the source directory just type 'make'.
-This will compile the plugin 'twk.so'.
+In the source directory just type `make`.
+This will compile the plugin `twk.so`.

 ## Usage

-Copy 'twk.so' to a directory referenced by the environment variable 'LADSPA_PATH'.
+Copy `twk.so` to a directory referenced by the environment variable `LADSPA_PATH`.
 For example:
 ```
 mkdir /home/tim/ladspa
 cp twk.so /home/tim/ladspa